Chang-Yu-Chang/emergent-coexistence/README.md

 This repository includes three types of scripts:

 1. `image_scripts/` contains command-line tools for image segmentation and random forest classification.
 The resulting processed images are stored in `pipeline/`.
 2. `processing_scripts/` processes the data from `data/raw` and `pipeline/`.
-The processed data are numbered with regard to the scripts generating them.
+The scripts are numbered corresponding to the processed data.
 The processed data are stored in `data/temp/` and `data/output/`.
 3. `plotting_scripts/`: generates the figures for main text and supplements.
 The resulting figures are stored in `plots/`.